 Traditionally, foot traffic was measured simply by counting everyone who passes by in a given period of time.
 This could be done a couple different ways:

 Automatic door counters can also measure foot traffic, but only those entering your store.
-We discuss this more at the end of the article: What About Foot Traffic Inside My Store?
+We explore ways to measure in-store foot traffic, and why you should, in the last section of our guide.

 Now, besides the time commitment, manual counting has one key downside: You can track how many people there are, but you don’t know anything else about them.
 Like, what are their ages?
 Do they tend to be regulars in the neighborhood, or from out-of-town?